moldavitedesign/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups, Write a script that prints all the groups the current user is part of. chown betty hello, New owner touch hello, Write a script that creates an empty file called hello
+groups, Write a script that prints all the groups the current user is part of. chown betty hello, New owner touch hello, Write a script that creates an empty file called hello chmod u+x hello, Write a script that adds execute permission to the owner of the file hello